-LWCF Application Timeline Approximate Timeframe APPLICATION Technical Assistance 5 months LOCAL AGENCY Deadline 1 st Thursday in June STATE AGENCY Deadline 1 st Thursday in September Selected APPLICATIONS Announced 6 months after the LOCAL AGENCY APPLICATION Deadline POST-SELECTION FEDERAL REQUIREMENTS Once an LWCF APPLICATION is submitted, the site is subject to NEPA and SECTION 106 approval and cannot have any activities associated with PROJECT implementation (or another scope of work from other funding that overlaps with the LWCF PROJECT SITE) such as grading, demolition, construction, landscaping, etc. in the PROJECT SITE footprint until these federal requirements are complete.
-1+ year, including Office of Historic Preservation Consultation for SECTION 106 and NPS NEPA Review Submission of Complete Application to NPS Dependent on POST- SELECTION FEDERAL REQUIREMENTS completion NPS Review and Approval (Construction or ACQUISITION may only begin after NPS approval) 6 months - 2 years OGALS CONTRACT Issuance and Finalization (Reimbursement requests may begin once the CONTRACT is finalized) 3 months GRANT PERFORMANCE PERIOD From date of NPS approval, up to 3 years to complete the PROJECT
+LWCF Application Timeline Approximate Timeframe APPLICATION Technical Assistance 5 months LOCAL AGENCY Deadline Posted on LWCF website STATE AGENCY Deadline Posted on LWCF website Selected APPLICATIONS Announced 6 months after the LOCAL AGENCY APPLICATION Deadline POST-SELECTION FEDERAL REQUIREMENTS Once an LWCF APPLICATION is submitted, the site is subject to NEPA and SECTION 106 approval and cannot have any activities associated with PROJECT implementation (or another scope of work from other funding that overlaps with the LWCF PROJECT SITE) such as grading, demolition, construction, landscaping, etc. in the PROJECT SITE footprint until these federal requirements are complete.
+Ground disturbance before NEPA and SECTION 106 approval will disqualify the PROJECT.
+1+ year, including Office of Historic Preservation Consultation for SECTION 106 and NPS NEPA Review Submission of Complete Application to NPS Dependent on POST- SELECTION FEDERAL REQUIREMENTS completion NPS Review and Approval (Construction or ACQUISITION may only begin after NPS approval) 6 months - 2 years OGALS CONTRACT Issuance and Finalization (Reimbursement requests may begin once the CONTRACT is finalized) 3 months GRANT PERFORMANCE PERIOD From date of NPS approval, up to a maximum of 5 years to complete the PROJECT